scaleway/terraform-provider-scaleway/website/docs/r/compute_instance_server.html.markdown

 - `id` - The ID of the server.
 - `root_volume`
-  - `volume_id` - The volume ID of the root volume or the server.
+  - `volume_id` - The volume ID of the root volume of the server.
 - `private_ip` - The Scaleway internal IP address of the server.
 - `public_ip` - The public IPv4 address of the server.